 12. Urban / Municipal Engineering

-This branch of civil engineering covers the design, construction and maintenance of a range of different urban structures, assets and networks.
+This covers the design, construction and maintenance of a range of different urban structures, assets and networks.
 These include streets, pavements, water supply systems, sewers and waste management/disposal, bulk materials storage, lighting, parks, and cycling infrastructure, among other things.
 Municipal engineering has cross-over with many other types of civil engineering, but is primarily concerned with coordinating these structures and services alongside other specialists under the same municipal authority.

 13. Water Resources Engineering